NVIDIA/bionemo-framework/sub-packages/bionemo-core/README.md

 ```

 A LightningDataModule for using webdataset tar files to setup dataset and
 dataloader.
-This data module takes a dictionary: Split -> tar file
+This data module takes as input a dictionary: Split -> tar file
-directory.
-In its setup() function, it creates the webdataset object
+directory and vaiours webdataset config settings.
+In its setup() function, it
-chaining up the input `pipeline_wds` workflow.
-In its
+creates the webdataset object chaining up the input `pipeline_wds` workflow.
+In
-train/val/test_dataloader(), it creates the WebLoader object chaining up the
+its train/val/test_dataloader(), it creates the WebLoader object chaining up the
 `pipeline_prebatch_wld` workflow

 Examples